simgrid/simgrid/docs/source/app_s4u.rst

 to be exchanged only when both the sender and the receiver are announced (it waits until both :cpp:func:`put() <simgrid::s4u::Mailbox::put()>` and :cpp:func:`get() <simgrid::s4u::Mailbox::get()>` are posted).
-In TCP, since you establish connexions beforehand, the data starts to flow as soon as the sender posts it, even if the receiver did not post its :cpp:func:`recv() <simgrid::s4u::Mailbox::recv()>` yet.
+In TCP, since you establish connections beforehand, the data starts to flow as soon as the sender posts it, even if the receiver did not post its :cpp:func:`recv() <simgrid::s4u::Mailbox::recv()>` yet.